IB Group 1 subjects

 The Group 1: Studies in language and literature (previously First Language) subjects of the IB Diploma Programme refer to the student's first language (native language or otherwise best language).
 Three courses are available: Language A: literature, Language A: language and literature and an interdisciplinary subject, Literature and performance.
 Students who complete two group 1 subjects (instead of a group 1 and group 2 subject), or complete a group 3 or 4 subject that is of a different language of the group 1 subject taken by the candidate, are eligible to be awarded a bilingual IB Diploma on the condition that the candidate obtains a level 3 or greater in both subjects.

 Language A: literature

 Language A: literature (previously known as Language A1) is a recently updated literature course, for first examinations 2013.
 The course is designed to "encourage students to appreciate the artistry of literature and to develop an ability to reflect critically on their reading".
 The course is available at both Standard Level (SL) and Higher Level (HL), where the HL curriculum is slightly more demanding than that of SL.
 The course is officially available in over 50 languages, and there is a special request service available (only for May sessions) for languages that are not officially supported.

 Syllabus

 The course is divided into four parts.
-All works chosen must feature as part of teaching.
+All works chosen must feature as part of teaching and applying knowledge.